pschild/smart-home-conx/README.md

        SERVICE_PASSWORD:        password for authentication in api-gateway
        SERVICE_SECRET:          secret (any string) used to generate and verify JWTs
        PUBLIC_DOMAIN:           the public domain the services are available at, e.g. xyz.myfritz.net, used for generating SSL certs
+       FRITZ_BOX_IP:            IP of your FritzBox
+       FRITZ_BOX_USER:          User to login to your FritzBox
+       FRITZ_BOX_PASSWORD:      Password of your FritzBox
        GIT_USER:                username for git (needed just for checkout/installation)
        GIT_EMAIL:               email for git (needed just for checkout/installation)
        AMAZON_EMAIL:            email address used for Amazon log-in (see README in alexa-connector)